jotd666/karatechamp500/README.md

 then connect to crouch
 crouch connects to reverse punch: implemented? check

-jump special case just for jumping side kick (connect from jump) jumping side kick y looks wrong: fix later (from video) jump not correct foot sweep on left displays on the right too

 rip girls side/end
 rip evade obstacles (stone, breaking it, breaking plank) rip evade sound

-forward close walk animation is broken
-optimization: do not check hits if player distance is too high

 player 2 joypad controls

-check_if_facing_each_other not working

 if py<(py_start-32) (not jumping) if going left and 0<px-px_other<threshold, don't move left